 No sunshine?
 Or, alternatively, no snow?
 No problem!
 These wintery indoor activities allow kids to enjoy winter while staying warm and toasty indoors.
 In each project, use snow and ice (or creative substitutes) to get hands-on with the “magic” of winter.

 Freeze colored paint in small containers to make ice blocks for building!
 Kids love mixing the colors and waiting to see how they’ll come out.
 Pad the table with towels and let them build an ice city on a cookie sheet.

-We were inspired by the Artful Parent to try out this fun science experiment: watching how salt melts ice.
+We were inspired by the Artful Parent to try out this fun science experiment.
 Not only is this a great learning project, but it’s amazingly beautiful to watch!

-These ice skaters are fun to make…and so fun to play with!
-Race them on a cookie sheet or long table — just wipe up afterwards.
 Harness that “snow day” energy!
+These skaters are fun to make and so much fun to play with.
+Race them on a cookie sheet or long table!

-Sun catchers always bring a smile to our faces… these lovely ones are made from bits of nature, and are so beautiful hanging outside windows and from trees in our winter garden!
+Sun catchers have a way of discovering smiles.
+These lovely ones are made from bits of nature, and are so beautiful hanging outside windows and from trees in a winter garden!

-These beautiful winter lanterns are so simple to make, and so beautiful to see flickering in winter’s landscape.
+These beautiful winter lanterns are so simple to make and flicker nicely in the winter landscape.

 Kids will love seeing how the water inside the balloon freezes and how it reflects the light you place inside.
 After you are done with your luminary, you can use the leftover ball of ice for salt tunnel experiments.